Let's take a closer look at debate over encryption...

 If we punch holes in systems ordinary people use, law enforcement will have keys to everything the terrorists don't use, and no keys to what they do.
 Pause for a moment to think about that.

-For example, anyone with a video game console like X-Box or Playstation, or who uses a computer to participate in an online game such as Battlefield 4, has access to built-in chat and voice functions to allow "team play".
+For example, anyone with a video game console like X-Box or Playstation, or who uses a computer to participate in online games has access to built-in chat and voice functions to allow "team play".

 At any given time there are millions of simultaneous conversations happening in systems like Teamspeak.